catalyst-cloud/catalystcloud-docs/source/object-storage/storage-access-control.rst

 First we need to retrieve the user ID for our auth_only user.
-To do this you will need to log into the dashboard as the restricted user and download their openRC file.
-Next, you will need to source the  openRC file, and then run the following command.
+To do this you will need to log into the dashboard as the restricted user and download their OpenRC file.
+Next, you will need to source the  OpenRC file, and then run the following command.
 It will provide the ``user_id`` as one of the output fields, be sure to make a note of this ID as we will use it later.